-A confidential PhD counsellor is available for PhD candidates within SHE: Herma Roebertsen.
-PhD candidates can contact the confidential counsellor for all issues they would like to confidentially talk about.
+A confidential contact person is available for PhD candidates within SHE: Herma Roebertsen.
+PhD candidates can contact the confidential contact person for all issues they would like to confidentially talk about.
 PhD candidates are recommended, if possible, to first discuss their concerns with their supervisors and to search within their team of supervisors for solutions if problems are experienced.
-However, if there are particular issues that they would prefer to talk about with an outsider or if they need advice on how to discuss a topic with their supervisors, there is always the possibility to contact the PhD confidential counsellor.
+However, if there are particular issues that they would prefer to talk about with an outsider or if they need advice on how to discuss a topic with their supervisors, there is always the possibility to contact the PhD confidential contact person.